-Today, the numbered of licensed refineries in Nigeria are numbered up to five.
-The Nigerian government manages four through the auspices of the Nigerian National Petroleum Corporation.
-The refineries in Nigeria have the capacity of refining more than 400,000 barrels of crude oil daily.
-Today, these refineries are mostly inefficient and produce a very meagre output of 70,000 barrels daily.
+The refineries in Nigeria have the capacity to refine more than 400,000 barrels of crude oil daily.
+Today, these refineries are mostly inefficient and produce a very light output of 70,000 barrels daily.

 List of Nigerian refineries